Our Aims & Objectives

-- Constantly evaluate current service-provision and seek feedback from supported individuals, staff and families/carers, and periodically check on best practice nationally and internationally within a culture of continuous improvement.
+- Constantly evaluate current service-provision and seek feedback from supported people, staff and families/carers, and periodically check on best practice nationally and internationally within a culture of continuous improvement.

 - Promote evolutionary, innovative services.

-- Recognise and utilise staff and supported individuals’ unique strengths and abilities.
+- Recognise and utilise staff and supported peoples’ unique strengths and abilities.